 In March 2021, the PSC approved a Public Policy Transmission Need for one or more ties from Long Island to New York City or Westchester County to address the public policy requirements of offshore wind integration pursuant to the CLCPA.
-NYISO will solicit developer proposals to meet this need.
-LIPA has challenged the cost allocation associated with these projects in a proceeding currently pending before the PSC.
+NYISO has solicited and is in the process of reviewing developer proposals to meet this need.
+In 2021, LIPA challenged the cost allocation associated with these projects.
+In May 2022, the PSC issued an order agreeing with the substantive arguments in LIPA's filing and ruling that the cost allocation formula associated with the transmission need identified in the March 2021 Order is to be based entirely on a statewide volumetric load ration share (i.e., approximately 12.5% to be incurred by LIPA).